shirsh12/BigMart-Sales-Prediction/README.md

    11.Standardization and effect of Standardization

-   12.Understanding Robust Scaler and Normalization

-   13.Implementing Robust Scaler and Normalization
+   12.Implementing Robust Scaler and Normalization

-   14.Concluding the final model and predicting for the test data set
+   13.Concluding the final model and predicting for the test data set

    15.Saving the model using Joblib